 Filtering software is installed on the computers to limit customers’ exposure to some websites that could be offensive to some users.
 Filtering software may not block all material users might find offensive.
 The Boston Public Library has no control over information accessed through the Internet and cannot be responsible for its content.
 Parents may wish to supervise their teen’s Internet sessions.

-For more information about class visits, see our informational page here: Class Visits.
-To schedule an appointment, please call the Teen Room directly at 617-859-2334.
+For more information about class visits to the branches, see our informational page here: Class Visits.